sara-sabr/ITStrategy/_pages/en/saas-and-cloud-strategy.md

 It is for this reason that, in the [Future Actions](#FutureActions) section ESDC we discuss that ESDC should work relentlessly on improving its in-house development capabilities in order to eventually reduce the reliance on SaaS offerings.

+##### Prioritize Open Source

+The [Digital Operations Strategic Plan: 2018-2022](https://www.canada.ca/en/government/system/digital-government/digital-operations-strategic-plan-2018-2022.html) lists as one of the principles for making digital government work

+> Use open standards and solutions: Leverage open standards and embrace leading practices, including the use of open source software where appropriate.
+Design for services and platforms that are seamless for Canadians to use, no matter what device or channel they are using.

+The build vs buy conversation has since evolved into an adopt-build-buy analysis (in that order of prioritization).
+Open source solutions should be the preferred method of addressing any organizational need.

+Open source solutions are distinct from the build vs buy dichotomy.
+Given the wide ecosystem of open source projects and methods of using them, open source should be considered separately and first when searching for solutions to a given problem.
+For further discussion relating to the use of open source please refer to the following [documentation](#)

 ##### Leverage for Quick-Wins

 SaaS should be leveraged for 'quick-wins' where only unprotected data is being used and for where it is not intended to contact citizens directly.
 Further, it should be leveraged when investment in an inhouse developed solution would be in misalignment with responsible stewardship of public funds given the benefits said in-house delivery would delive.